 Hack the Barbican: A high-tech playground for grown-ups

-Saturday night was a chance to warm up with an energetic ideathon.
-People got their creative juices flowing, scribbling down projects ideas on bright yellow, orange or blue post-its and stuck them to the wall in the hope of grabbing someone’s interest.
+Saturday night was a chance to warm up with an energetic ideation.
+People got their creative juices flowing, scribbling down project ideas on bright yellow, orange or blue post-its and stuck them to the wall in the hope of grabbing someone’s interest.
 A real potpourri of ideas!